 If a lender approves the applicant for a Main Street loan, then the lender will originate and fund the loan.
-The lender will then be able to sell a participation in the loan (85% or 95% depending on the applicable Main Street facility) at par to a special purpose vehicle established by the Federal Reserve.
+The lender will then be able to sell a 95% participation in the loan at par to a special purpose vehicle established by the Federal Reserve.
 The lender will retain the remaining interest in the loan and will service the loan.